Europe and Nato’s Libya nightmare outcome would leave Russian and Turkish military bases staring across the Med

 “Turkey using al-Watiya ... is on the agenda,” added the quoted source.
 “It could also be possible for the Misrata naval base to be used by Turkey.”

 Ankara threw its support behind the government in Tripoli last year after the GNA signed a maritime demarcation accord that it says provides Turkish drilling rights near Crete.
-But it is opposed by Greece, Cyprus, Israel and the European Union, with Athens complaining the accord actually ignores the physical presence of Crete.
+But it is opposed by Greece, Cyprus, Israel and the European Union, with Athens complaining that the accord actually ignores the physical presence of Crete.

 As things stand, it appears Russia is holding back from fully engaging with Turkey over a possible Libya ceasefire deal because of a GNA plan to attack and seize Sirte, about halfway between GNA-held Tripoli and LNA-held Benghazi, and the closest city to Libya’s main energy export terminals.